Codexmen/denoising-images-CNN/README.md

 For checking results used [RENOIR](http://adrianbarburesearch.blogspot.com/p/renoir-dataset.html)
 ## Description
-For achieving good results with large images we split then to small chunks 64*64 pixels and use neural network architecture U-net with 4 layers of convolutions double each layer number of filters.
+For achieving good results with large images I split them to small chunks `64*64` pixels and use neural network architecture U-net with 4 layers of convolutions double each layer number of filters.
-For training, we generated 50936 parts 64*64 and 12734 patches for validation.
+For training, we generated 50936 parts `64*64` and 12734 patches for validation.

 # Demo
+For demonstration, I use RENOIR dataset that was not used during training.

+You could see demo and comparing with Gaussian smoothing in file [compare](https://github.com/Codexmen/denoising-images-CNN/blob/main/compare.ipynb)
+Training process and data preparation in file [SSID](https://github.com/Codexmen/denoising-images-CNN/blob/main/SIDD.ipynb)
 # Results
 I compare results of predictions with Gaussian smoothing:
 #Conclusions